10 Ways To Become a Better and Faster Learner

 Choose something less knowledge-dense or more entertaining.

-Conversely, if you want to learn a practical skill, such as knitting or wood work, you’d probably be better off watching videos rather than reading a book/article, even with some pictures.
+Conversely, if you want to learn a practical skill, such as knitting or woodwork, you’d probably be better off watching videos rather than reading a book/article, even with some pictures.

-10. Set up a study routine
+#10.
+Set up a study routine

-Study routine is a powerful way to boost your learning abilities.
+A study routine is a powerful way to boost your learning abilities.

 It puts you on a ‘learning autopilot’: you don’t have to remember you’re supposed to learn now, you don’t have to fight motivational battles, you just quietly get on with it and reap the rewards of regular learning.